wp-plugins/squirrly-seo/readme.txt

 10. Done.
 Type a keyword to the right of the screen and start using Squirrly :) Enjoy!

 == Screenshots ==
-1. Enter a keyword for Squirrly Live SEO Assistant
+1. Enter a keyword for **Squirrly Live SEO** Assistant
 2. Find out if it's worth to use it
 3. Add an image in your article
 4. Find images, tweets, wiki, blogs, news or other articles
 5. Easy to read external blogs
 6. Easy to insert paragraphs from the articles that you are reading
-7. Optimize your article with Squirrly Live SEO Assistant
+7. Optimize your article with **Squirrly Live SEO** Assistant
-8. You will know when your SEO is good
+8. You will know when your seo is good
-9. Squirrly settings tab with extra SEO features
+9. Squirrly settings tab with extra seo optimization features

-*seo seo seo seo seo seo seo seo seo seo seo seo seo seo seo seo seo seo seo seo*

 == Changelog ==
 = 1.1.0 =